mithom/streamlabs_rpgGame/README.md

 * !contest - If eligible, start a tournament to become king
 * !smite \[player] - Put a peasant in their place.
 They must be less than level 5.
 * !unsmite \[player] - Unban a player.
-* !stat - Show the current Hero and King/Queen of Pieland.

 #### LOCATIONS - configurable